JamesSkemp/words/content/post/installing-mysql-administrator-on-a-local-windows-based-apache-server.md

 +++
-title = "Installing MySQL Administrator on a local Windows-based, Apache, server" summary = "Last time, we successfully installed both MySQL and phpMyAdmin on our local server.
+title = "Installing MySQL Administrator on a local Windows-based, Apache, server" description = "Last time, we successfully installed both MySQL and phpMyAdmin on our local server.
 However, we only had one user.
 This time, we'll be installing MySQL Administrator, to give us the ability to add administer MySQL in a way that we can't do with phpMyAdmin." draft = false comments = true date = "2006-02-25T23:28:00-06:00"